Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 ## Machine Learning: training and prediction
 Duration: 8

+In upstream parts of our data lineage we had dedicated steps and data models to cleaning, encoding, and splitting out the data into training and testing datasets.
+We do these steps to ensure:
+ - We have features for prediction
+ - The predictions aren't erroneous (we filtered our drivers that weren't drivers present at 2020)
+ - Representing (encoding) non-numerical data such as categorical and text variables as numbers.
+    - This is necessary because most machine learning algorithms can only work with numerical data.
+    - Remeber, algorithms don’t speak languages, have eyes to see images, etc. so we encode our data into numbers so algorithms can perform tasks by using calculations they otherwise couldn’t.
+    - 🧠 We’ll think about this as : “algorithms need numbers”.

-We’re ready to start training a model to predict the driver’s position.
-During the ML development phase you’ll try multiple algorithms and use an evaluation method such as cross validation to determine which algorithm to use.
-You can definitely use dbt if you want to save and reproduce dataframes from your ML development and model selection process, but for the content of this lab we’ll have skipped ahead decided on using a logistic regression to predict position (we actually tried some other algorithms using cross validation outside of this lab such as k-nearest neighbors and a support vector classifier but that didn’t perform as well as the logistic regression and a decision tree that overfit).
-By doing this we won't have to make code changes between development and deployment today.
+Now we're train a model to predict the driver's position.
+In the ML development phase, we tried different algorithms and used cross-validation for evaluation.
+While you can use dbt to save and reproduce dataframes, for this lab, we've already chosen logistic regression to predict the position.
+We experimented with other algorithms like k-nearest neighbors and support vector classifier, but they didn't perform as well as logistic regression and decision tree (which overfit).
+This will eliminate the need for code changes between development and deployment today.

 There are 3 areas to break down as we go since we are working at the intersection all within one model file:
 1. Machine Learning